GeekFunkLabs/fluidpatcher/programs.md

   - **Power Down** – To protect the memory card of the SquishBox, this option should be used before unplugging.
 Allow 30 seconds for complete shutdown.
   - **MIDI Devices** – This menu can be used to view the list of available MIDI devices, and to interconnect MIDI inputs and outputs.
 By default, the SquishBox automatically connects to all available MIDI devices, but this could be used to send MIDI messages to an additional external device.
 It also includes a _MIDI Monitor_ option that displays incoming MIDI messages on the screen.
 Pressing any button exits the MIDI monitor.
   - **WIFI Settings** – Displays the current IP Address of the SquishBox, and provides a menu to scan for and connect to available WIFI networks.
   - **Add From USB** – This option provides a quick, simple way of copying files to the SquishBox.
-It will search for a folder named _Squishbox_ on any connected USB storage devices and copy their entire contents, preserving directory structure.
+It will search for a folder named "SquishBox" on any connected USB storage devices and copy its entire contents, preserving directory structure.
 Note that files with the same name will be overwritten.
-  - **Update Device** - This will connect to the internet to check for updates to the SquishBox and FluidSynth software, and give the user the option to update them if available.
+  - **Update Device** - This will connect to the internet to check for updates to the SquishBox software, and give the user the option to update if available.
 You can also choose to update the Raspberry Pi operating system.
 The SquishBox will reboot after performing any updates.
-Note that updating FluidSynth and/or the OS can take a few minutes.